 That summer they spent most of their time in Norfolk and George and Kate were seen out on play-dates together!

-There are many stories of The Cambridges going out and my favorites are the ones about them taking them to see Santa in Norfolk and this one about Kate and George at a Cafe!
+There are many stories of The Cambridges going out and my favorites are the ones about them taking the children to see Santa in Norfolk and this one about Kate and George at a Cafe!

-In 2016, the family enjoyed a weekend with friends at the horse trials in Norfolk and we got pictures:
+In 2016, the family enjoyed a weekend with friends at the Houghton Horse trials in Norfolk and we got pictures:

-William, Kate, George, and Charlotte with the Maede family
+Kate, George, and Charlotte attended the same horse trials in 2018: